TrebledJ/trebledj.github.io/content/posts/programming/meta/2023-11-09-site-migration-to-cloudflare.md

 While the previous migration dealt with site generation, today's migration is twofold:
 1. Migrating the hosting service from GitHub Pages to Cloudflare Pages
-2. Migrating the domain name from `trebledj.github.io` to `trebledj.xyz`
+2. Migrating the domain name from `trebledj.github.io` to `trebledj.me`

 To the point: why the switch?
 Plenty of users are content with GitHub Pages.
 Why am I not?
 Although perfectly suited for simple static sites, GitHub Pages lacks server-side flexibility and customisations.